 In de Waag – Romantic restaurant in Amsterdam with a historical setting

 After the canal cruise, we went on our romantic Valentine’s Day dinner.
 And, to be honest, we couldn’t pick a more romantic restaurant in Amsterdam.

 Could there be a better setting for a romantic dinner in Amsterdam than in one of the oldest buildings in the city?
-De Waag building had so many different roles throughout the history.
-From the city gate, the weight house until it became a home to some of the Amsterdam’s guilds.
+De Waag building had so many different roles throughout history.
+From the city gate, the weight house until it became a home to some of Amsterdam’s guilds.
 Rembrandt van Rijn has painted one of his most famous paintings on its top floor – The Anatomy Lesson of Dr. Nicolaes Tulp.

 Well, today it’s a home to a wonderful fine dining restaurant, In de Waag.
 That historical setting, together with some 300 candles it’s illuminated with, made it a perfect restaurant for a romantic dinner in Amsterdam.